davetew/EnergyMarketTools/README.md

 ## Distributed Generation Value Proposition

-DGValueProp.py is a collection of classes that are desgined to assess the value proposition for distributed generation (DG) technology in the United States--at the state (e.g. Connecticut) and sector (e.g. Commercial) level of analysis.
+'DGValueProp.py' is a collection of classes that are desgined to assess the value proposition for distributed generation (DG) technology in the United States--at the state (e.g. Connecticut) and sector (e.g. Commercial) level of analysis.
 The following classes are defined within it--
+'''
 1. DGOut
 2. DGIn
 3. DGValProp
 4. SensitivityStudy
 5. EPA_CHP_System_Specs
+'''

-DGOut is a class that is designed to store distirbuted generation value proposition metrics (e.g NPV, IRR, etc.), a market penetration estimate, and the effective electric efficiency.
+'DGOut' is a class that is designed to store distirbuted generation value proposition metrics (e.g NPV, IRR, etc.), a market penetration estimate, and the effective electric efficiency.
 Its only method is __init__.

-DGIn is a class that is designed to store the necessary input parameters for the assessment of the value proposition for DG equipment.
+'DGIn' is a class that is designed to store the necessary input parameters for the assessment of the value proposition for DG equipment.
 These parameters include a number of efficiency, cost and utilization metrics.

-DGValProp is a class that contains the the input assumptions and output economic value proposition estimate for a specific distributed generation scenario.
+'DGValProp' is a class that contains the the input assumptions and output economic value proposition estimate for a specific distributed generation scenario.
 It consists of two sub-classes:  DGin() and DGOut().

-SensitivityStudy is a class designed to run and store a two-parameter DG value proposition sensitivity study for a specific region (e.g. state, US), year, and sector (e.g. COM).
+'SensitivityStudy' is a class designed to run and store a two-parameter DG value proposition sensitivity study for a specific region (e.g. state, US), year, and sector (e.g. COM).
 In a study, DG system input characteristics are varied over the specified range while holding the remainder at constant/nominal values.

 The "input" parameters/attributes include:
     1. Region - A string containing a two letter region code